Sea level rise and coastal adaptation

 • How can scientific knowledge inform decision-making processes and policies related to coastal adaptation?

-This research questions are examples that can be further refined or expanded based on specific interests and goals of the course participants.
+These research questions are examples that can be further refined or expanded based on the specific interests and goals of the course participants.

 • The science behind sea level changes